 Snowblower Carburetor Cleaning

-The cleaning process is covered with pictures here “Snowblower only runs on choke” or check out the video here.
+Or check out the cleaning process here “Snowblower only runs on choke” or check out the video here.

 The cleaning process is as follows: